Dose-of-Data/analysis-arena/README.md

 #### Beginner: Pokémon

-The problem statement here.
+If you are choosing the beginner problem, go here.
 [Link to beginner problem](beginner.md).

 #### Advanced: Pokémon

-The problem statement here.
+If you are choosing the advanced problem, go here.
 [Link to advanced problem](advanced.md).

 ### 2. Explore and Analyze Your Dataset